RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 5. **Very liberal** allows charging over peak and does not attempt to control the maximum of recurring + once off + charge effect.
 This would be the best approach if the forecast was perfect.

 Other approaches could be weighting buildings at 60% quantile, and solar at 40% quantile as in <a href="https://arxiv.org/abs/1810.11178">Bean and Khan (2018).</a> Bean and Khan also avoided any charging in peak, and operated off a net load forecast as in this challenge.
 I felt these values could be rather arbitrary.
+Bean and Khan also includes the possibility of changing the charge/discharge rate (compared to this competition).

 There is not really any way to know how "good" my phase 2 forecast was; so I just tested the last four approaches here with my final phase 1 data.